Obscenity vs. Profanity vs. Vulgarity: What's the Difference?

 In this legal context, though, we're still grappling with what counts as obscene and what does not.

 Former Supreme Court Justice Potter Stewart once famously said that he couldn't define what kind of material was obscene, but he knew it when he saw it.
-We've came little further with the Miller Test, which comes from the 1973 ruling of the Supreme Court case of Miller v.
+We came a little further with the Miller Test, which comes from the 1973 ruling of the Supreme Court case of Miller v.
 California.
 If an expression meets these three criteria, then it's obscene:

 1. The average person, applying contemporary community standards, would find that the work, taken as a whole, appeals to the prurient interest.